 Battelle (2006b) provides data for multiple stages of the production operation and four categories of workers.
 However, review of Ames Laboratory documentation did not reveal any information specific enough for determination of who would be responsible for what aspects of the process and for how long.
-Therefore, the value used for determining inhalation intakes was taken from Table 8.29 in Battelle (2006b) and is for the Metal Reduction Bomb Preparation for an operator that works a 48-hr week.
+Therefore, the value used for determining inhalation intakes, which was taken from Table 8.29 in Battelle (2006b), is for the Metal Reduction Bomb Preparation for an operator who works a 48-hr week.
 This value was the highest intake rate for the metal reduction process.
-This number is then scaled for the potential for intake (see Table 5-1).
+This number is then scaled for the potential for intake (see Tables 5-1 and 5-2).

-Battelle (2006a) provides data for a process of scrap recovery that is similar to the scrap recovery described in Spedding (1947).
-Data from Battelle (2006a, Table 7.8) are used in Table 5-1 for Ames Laboratory workers who worked in the Physical Chemistry Annex 2 building.
-The value used from Table 7.8 in Battelle 2006a represents the most conservative intake for the scrap recovery operations, similar to those performed in Physical Chemistry Annex 2.
+Battelle (2006a) provides data for a process of scrap recovery that is similar to the scrap recovery process described in Spedding (1947).
+Data from Battelle (2006a, Table 7.8) are used in Table 5-3 for Ames Laboratory workers who worked in the Physical Chemistry Annex 2 building.
+The value used from Table 7.8 in Battelle (2006a) represents the most conservative intake for the scrap recovery operations, similar to those performed in Physical Chemistry Annex 2.